Process selection criteria

 In some cases, the cracking rolls milling can be combined with dehulling system, generally aimed at increasing protein content on the press cake.

-Extrusion is a continuous mechanical process creating high pressure and friction in the inlet material (often soybean), resulting in quick and sharp temperature increase, up to 150ºC (300F), and moisture release down to 3%.
-Extrusion can be seen as replacer for flaking and cooking steps.
-Extrusion is aimed at turning hard and harsh cracks/beans into soft and easy to squeeze material in pressing step. when combined with further pressing step, the dry process is much more efficient and simpler because no steam is required to heat up the material.
+Extrusion is a continuous mechanical process creating high pressure and friction in the inlet material (often soybean), resulting in quick and sharp temperature increase, up to 150ºC (300F).
+At the discharge of the extruder pressure is released and moisture flashes off, this can reduce moisture in the feed down to 3%.
+Extrusion can be seen as replacement for flaking and cooking steps.
+Extrusion is aimed at turning hard and harsh cracks/beans into soft and easy to squeeze material in pressing step.
+The dry extrusion process is much more efficient and simpler than other hot full pressing processes because no steam is required to heat up the material.

-Cake cooling is requested to removing heat from the cake coming out from the press.
+Cake cooling is required to remove the heat from the cake coming out from the press.
 It is achieved through convective and evaporative cooling via fully counter-current air flow through the cake layer.
 After the Cake Cooler, the cooled cake has a temperature within the range of 20 to 40°C (68 - 104F), and a moisture contains below 3%.